pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 ### Derive Macros

-The standard library exports a handful of derive macros which we can use to quickly and conveniently impl a trait on a type if all of its members also impl the trait.
+The standard library exports a handful of derive macros, which we can use to quickly and conveniently impl a trait on a type if all of its members also impl the trait.
 The derive macros are named after the traits they impl:
 - [Clone](#clone)
 - [Copy](#copy)
 - [Debug](#debug)